-All staff and volunteers follow the NYSCB Child Protection Procedures and Practice Guidance www.safeguardingchildren.co.uk which are consistent with Keeping Children Safe in Education July 2016; Working Together to Safeguard Children 2015 and What To Do If You Are Worried A Child is Being Abused 2015
+All staff and volunteers follow the NYSCB Child Protection Procedures and Practice Guidance which are consistent with Keeping Children Safe in Education 2018; Working Together to Safeguard Children 2018 and What To Do If You Are Worried A Child is Being Abused 2015 within which such incidents and/or behaviours occur.
+This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
+The school will provide as much information as possible as part of the referral process to Children's Social Care.